microsoft/fast/specs/menu/menu.md

 | default | ![](./images/menu.png)
 | with glyph | ![](./images/menu-glyph.png)

-The menu has no named slots or parts - it has a default slot for tree items.
+The menu has no named slots or parts - it has a default slot for menu items.

-Flat tree:
+Flat menu:
 ```html
 <fast-menu>
     <fast-menu-item>Root node one</fast-menu-item>